-Every year, hundreds of thousands of women choose to augment their breasts through the use of saline or silicone breast implants, and many of these women will have to undergo revision surgery at some point in their lifetime.
+Every year, hundreds of thousands of women choose breast augmentation surgery using saline or silicone breast implants, and many of these women will have to undergo revision surgery at some point in their lifetime.
 Why is this?
 For starters, while breast implants are long lasting, they are not designed to last forever.
 Like everything else, implants break down over time and eventually need to be replaced.
 This time frame can be ten years for some women and twenty years for others.
 There is no way to know exactly how long your implants will last.
 Other complications that can arise from breast implants include:

 Both saline and silicone implants come with a risk of rupture.
 A rupture occurs when the silicone shell of a saline or silicone implant is damaged and tears open, allowing the inner contents of the implant to leak into the body.
 Implant rupture can occur when there is increased pressure on the implant, such as trauma from a car accident, or it can happen as the materials naturally break down over time—“wear and tear”.
 Saline ruptures are often very easy to identify and diagnose.
 When a saline implant tears, the saline solution easily escapes and you will notice an almost immediate deflation of the implant.
 Silicone ruptures are often considered to be “silent” because they can occur long before you realize that anything has happened.
 The gel that fills a silicone implant is cohesive, meaning that it will maintain its shape for a while after a rupture of the shell.
 The silicone gel inside these newer “gummy bear” implants will be safely contained within the capsule and will not get into the surrounding tissues.
 Many years ago, the gel was more of a liquid consistency and this older type of implant presented more challenges when removing any silicone that may have escaped.
 Subsequently, patients with silicone implants should have an MRI after three years and then every two years after that to check the health of the implants.